 The G+ approach complements this with two additional tools: The G+ plus customer profile characterizes client groups targeted for new varieties, considering gender differences in knowledge, assets and decision-making that influence adoption.
 This makes it easier for breeders to develop the right product for the right customers.
 The G+ product profile query tool guides collection of evidence to prioritize the traits in product profiles by examining both potential positive gender impacts of those traits, but also any negative impacts they might have.

-The tools were developed by the CGIAR Gender and Breeding Initiative (GBI) and are being jointly piloted with the CGIAR Excellence in Breeding Platform (EiB) on a selected set of breeding programs.
+The tools were developed by the CGIAR Gender and Breeding Initiative (GBI) since 2018, and are being jointly piloted with the CGIAR Excellence in Breeding Platform (EiB) on a selected set of breeding programs.
 More tools are planned.

 Learn more via the CGIAR Research Program on Roots, Tubers and Bananas (RTB) or the publications below.